SynclairVision/message-definitions/docs.md

 ##### latitude

 The latitude of the object within the range \[-90.0, 90.0\].
-Currently not implemented and always returns 0.

 ##### longitude

 The longitude of the object \[-180.0, 180.0).
-Currently not implemented and always returns 0.

 ##### altitude

 The altitude of the object in meters above sea level.
-Currently not implemented and always returns 0.

 ##### distance